hackclub/camp/cohort_4/playbook/workshops/instagram/README.md

 - What are some examples of a JavaScript object's properties?
 - What is a JavaScript object's functions
 - What are some examples of a JavaScript object's functions?

-- What is a callback?
-- What are some examples of some callbacks?
-- When does code in a callback get run?

-## Funadmentals of Computer Science

 ### Functions